rewolf/llm-metrics-proxy/EXAMPLES.md

 # Deployment Examples

-This document provides various examples of how to deploy the OpenAI LLM Metrics Proxy system.
+This document provides various examples of how to deploy the LLM Metrics Proxy system.

 ## Quick Start with Docker Compose